ShravanSunder/rivet-utilities-plugin/README.md

 ### Iterator Node

-The iterator Node will It will map through an array of object inputs `objectDataValues[][]`.
+The iterator Node will map through an array of object inputs `objectDataValues[][]`.
 The plugin will then call the subgraph you'd like to execute for item in the array.
 Additionally

 - it has a `chunkSize` option to limit the number of concurrent executions.
+- it has a `cache` option to cache subgraph outputs of successful item runs.

+### Pipeline Node

+The PipelineNode will take and input and run it through a pipelien of graphs.
+Each graph's output should be the next graph's input.

 - it has a `cache` option to cache subgraph outputs of successful item runs.

 ### Pinecone Search Node